biofold/PhD-SNPg/README.md

       PhD-SNPg can take in input a single variation or a file containing multiple single nucleotide variants.
       For web installation append --web at the of all commands.

-      - For single variants use the option -c: python predict_variants.py chr7,158715219,A,G -g hg19 -c

       - For input file the input can be either: